Sulav182/Machine-Learning/README.md

 # Machine-Learning
+Machine Learning.
-Machine Learning project for software engineering Applying different machine learning algorithms and emsembling them.
+Applying different machine learning algorithms on data sets and predicting the results.